 Most cases in Australia do not require you to go to court for your divorce to proceed.

-It will depend on whether there are children of the marriage, or if the application is made jointly with you and your spouse.
+The question of can i get a divorce without going to court, will depend on whether there are children of the marriage, or if the application is made jointly with you and your spouse.

 If there is no child of the marriage aged under 18 years, you do not need to attend the hearing.